Spiced Pumpkin Pancakes with Grilled Banana and Candied Pecans

 - 1/4 cup chopped pecans

 - Edible flowers

 The How To

-To start - heat the grill in your oven to medium heat and prepare the bananas by peeling them and slicing them in half lengthways.
+- To begin - heat the grill in your oven to medium and prepare the bananas by peeling them and slicing them in half lengthways.
 Place them on a baking tray and drizzle over the maple syrup.
 Set aside while you prepare the batter.

-To make the pancake batter, simply add all ingredients into a blender (except coconut oil!) and blend until smooth.
+- To make the pancake batter, simply add all ingredients (excluding coconut oil) into a blender and blend until smooth.
 Heat a little coconut oil in a good non-stick pan over low-medium heat.
 While the pan is heating up, dry toast the pecans in a small pan over low heat for a few minutes, then turn off the heat and stir through the maple syrup.